 Pep Guardiola: Win over Real Madrid not enough, we want to win Champions League

-"We are here to try and win the Champions League.
-It is one step, if we think that is enough we will show how small we are. "
+Guardiola after 2-1 defeat of Real: "We are here to try and win the Champions League.
+It is one step, if we think that is enough we will show how small we are."

-Pep Guardiola says if Manchester City think beating Real Madrid is enough, it will show how small they are, as they aim for Champions League glory.
+Pep Guardiola says if Manchester City think beating Real Madrid is enough then "it will show how small we are" as they aim for Champions League glory.

 Champions League favourites City made the quarter-finals with a 2-1 victory over 13-time winners Real on Friday, going through 4-2 on aggregate, and they'll face Lyon in a one-legged tie next Saturday in Lisbon.